avirene/CV/README.md

 As a Software Developer, I ask questions that help me see a bigger picture of an application as early as possible in order to structure classes and methods clearly.

 As a Business Analyst, I elicited customers' requirements by interviewing, clarifying and paraphrasing.
 I analysed this data and created structured specifications, models and diagrams.
-We stitched between Waterfall and Agile methodologies depending on the project needs.
+We switched between Waterfall and Agile methodologies depending on the project needs.

 As a linguist and a teacher, I have deep understanding of language structure in terms of morphology, syntax and semantics.
 I have always been good at writing rules of grammar and collocation in a simple yet structured way using presentations, infographics, charts and memory cards.